 Interview the Home Inspector

-2. Does the inspector conform with local and state requirements?
-State Regulations
+- Does the inspector conform with state requirements?

-4. How long has the inspector been performing full fee paid inspections?
+- How long has the inspector been performing inspections?

-6. What is the inspector's background, contractor? engineer?
+- What is the inspector's background, contractor?
+Engineer?
 What qualifies them to inspect homes.

-7. Does their company carry errors and omission (E&O) insurance?
+- Does their company carry General Liability insurance?

-9. How long should the inspection take?
-The average is one hour per thousand square feet, however this can vary depending on the house and the parties present.
+- How long should the inspection take?
+The average is 3-4 hours.
+However, this can vary depending on the house and the parties present.

-10. As the client may I accompany the inspector?
-This is typically recommended; the client however must not impede or distract the inspector.
-The client should not get near any open electric areas or get on the roof with the inspector due to safety concerns.
+- As the client may I accompany the inspector?
+This is typically recommended; the client, however, must not impede or distract the inspector.
+The client should not get near any open electric areas or get on the roof or enter the attic (beyond storage areas) with the inspector due to safety concerns.

-14. Don't go with the lowest price, go with the best qualifications.
+- Don't go with the lowest price; go with the best qualifications.
+Price matching skills is not possible.

-15. What type of inspections does the inspector perform?
+- What other types of inspections does the inspector perform?